ZosBHAI/tech_notes/technical_notes/Liquid_Clustering.md

 SELECT * FROM transactions_staging
 ```

-In order to ensure sufficient clustering across the dataset regardless of ingestion size, you can trigger clustering by running `OPTIMIZE` as the following:
+In order to ensure sufficient clustering across the dataset regardless of **ingestion size**, you can trigger clustering by running `OPTIMIZE` as the following:

 ```c
 OPTIMIZE transactions